msmarchena/SCperf/README.md

 # SCperf
-The package implements different inventory models, the bullwhip effect and other supply chain performance variables
+Functions for planning and managing inventories in a supply chain

 January 09, 2018
 * Minor changes in notation and more clear explanations of some definitions